 Of important note, Sanford is also a city of artists.
 Sanford has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Sanford’s character.

 Also of interest is that Sanford has more people living here who work in computers and math than 95% of the places in the US.

-The education level of Sanford citizens is a little higher than the average for US cities and towns: 21.11% of adults in Sanford have at least a bachelor's degree.
+The population of Sanford overall has a level of education that is slightly above the US average for all US cities and towns of 21.84%.
+Of adults 25 and older in Sanford, 23.08% have at least a bachelor's degree.